rachinkapoor/http3_and_quic_blogs/1_http3_quic_intorduction.md

 # HTTP/3 QUIC - The Intorduction
 This introduces you to the world of QUIC and HTTP/3.
-The challanges it solves, the thought process behind the the solution and the solution it self.
+The challanges it solves, the thought process behind the solution and the solution it self.
 I shall also discuss why HTTP/2 is not going anywhere and here to stay.
-Yes, inspite of new innovations, you applications need to support HTTP/2 for a forciable future.
+Yes, inspite of new innovations, your applications need to support HTTP/2 for a forciable future.

 ## In layman's terms what is QUIC?
 QUIC (Quick UDP Internet Connections, pronounced quick) is an experimental transport layer network protocol designed by engineers at Google.